Joshua-Igoni/Enocean-solution/README.md

 ## Enocean IoTC Auto-Deployment

-This repo contains files that automatically deploys Enocean IoTC stack which is made up of three(3) containerized software namely; ingress controller, Engine, and API, additionally a message broker and cache (redis), and a Proxy for security (Nginx).
+This repo contains files that automatically deploys Enocean IoTC stack which is made up of three(3) containerized software namely; ingress controller, Engine, and API.
+Additionally a message broker and cache (redis), and a Proxy for security (Nginx).
 This is meant for customers that operate in the linux environment that wish to automate the deployment of the IoTC stack.

 ## Documentation